 Current lab members listed in order of arrival to the lab.

-Kyla Marie Dahlin, PhDI'm an ecogeographer with interests in remote sensing, GIS, and Earth system modeling and an associate professor in the Department of Geography, Environment, and Spatial Sciences at MSU.
-I am also an affiliated faculty member in the interdisciplinary program in ecology, evolution, and behavior (EEB), the environmental science and policy program (ESPP), and AgBioResearch.
+Kyla Marie Dahlin, PhDI'm an ecologist with interests in remote sensing, GIS, and Earth system modeling and an associate professor in the Department of Geography, Environment, and Spatial Sciences at MSU.
+I am also an affiliated faculty member in the interdisciplinary program in ecology, evolution, and behavior (EEB), the environmental science and policy program (ESPP), the Department of Plant Biology (PLB), and AgBioResearch.
 In addition to my time in academia, I've worked as an urban forester in New York City, a restoration ecologist and GIS tech in San Francisco, and on a number of field projects around the US and abroad.
 When I'm not being a scientist I still spend a lot of time thinking about plants, as well as riding bicycles, crafting, and hanging out with my family.

 GoogleScholar C.V. |

-Meicheng Shen, PhD CandidateMeicheng is a PhD student in the department of Geography.
+Meicheng Shen, PhD CandidateMeicheng is a PhD candidate in the department of Geography.
 She received her bachelor’s degree in Geographic Information Science from South China Normal University (Guangzhou, China) and her master’s degree in the Environmental Science Graduate Program from the Ohio State University (Columbus, Ohio).
 She attempts to understand the causes and effects of vegetation changes in the context of climate change by integrating multi-scale observations and statistical/ecological modeling.
-She is very excited about joining Dr. Kyla Dahlin’s ERSAM lab and the following PhD life.

 C.V. |